Course: Management of Operating Systems

 Learning outcomes

-Management of unix-like operating system.
+Management of POSIX operating systems, particularly GNU/Linux.

 Prerequisites